-The meeting of the Board of Directors No. 6/2021 of CP All Public Company Limited (the "Company" or "CPALL"), which was held on 31 August 2021, resolved to approve the disposal of assets in relation to the entire business transfer of C.P.
-Retail Holding Company Limited ("CPRH"), an affiliate in which the Company holds shares representing 40.00 percent of the total registered capital of CPRH, to Siam Makro Public Company Limited ("Makro") with the total value of THB 87,179,628,900 (by considering the shareholding proportion of the Company in CPRH at 40.00 percent).
-CPRH will receive up to 5,010,323,500 newly issued ordinary shares in Makro with a par value of THB 0.5 each at the offering price of THB 43.50 per share, totalling THB 217,949,072,250, as consideration for the entire business transfer of CPRH as payment in kind, instead of in cash.
-Makro will accept the transfer of the entire business of CPRH, including all assets, debts, rights, obligations and liabilities of CPRH existing at present and in the future as at the entire business transfer date (the "EBT Date").
+The meeting of the Board of Directors No. 6/2021 of the Company, which was held on 31 August 2021, resolved to approve the disposal of assets in relation to the entire business transfer of CPRH, an affiliate in which the Company holds shares representing 40.00 percent of the total registered capital of CPRH, to Makro with the total value of THB 87,179,628,900 (by considering the shareholding proportion of the Company in CPRH at 40.00 percent).
 CPRH will proceed to register its dissolution within 2021 which is within the same fiscal year in which the entire business transfer of CPRH takes place.
 Following the registration of dissolution, all remaining assets of CPRH, including shares in Makro which CPRH will receive as consideration for the entire business transfer, will be delivered to the CPRH Shareholders in proportion to their respective shareholding as part of the liquidation process of CPRH (the "Disposal of Assets in relation to the Entire Business Transfer of CPRH Transaction").
-The Board of Directors resolved to approve that the matter be proposed to the Extraordinary General Meeting of Shareholders for further consideration and approval and resolved to approve the entering into in the entire business transfer agreement (the "EBT Agreement"), contracts and other documents in relation to the Disposal of Assets in relation to the Entire Business Transfer of CPRH Transaction.
-In addition, the Board of Directors resolved to approve the Company, in the capacity as a shareholder of CPRH, to vote in favour of the entering into the Disposal of Assets in relation to the Entire Business Transfer of CPRH Transaction and the dissolution of CPRH at the meeting of shareholders of CPRH.
+The Board of Directors resolved to approve that the matter be proposed to the Extraordinary General Meeting of Shareholders for further consideration and approval and resolved to approve the entering into in the EBT Agreement, contracts and other documents in relation to the Disposal of Assets in relation to the Entire Business Transfer of CPRH Transaction.
+In addition, the Board of Directors resolved to approve the Company, in the capacity as a shareholder of CPRH, to vote in favour of the entering into the Disposal of Assets in relation to the Entire Business Transfer of CPRH.